hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I feel listless today.
 I need to find study energy.
 I feel fat too.
 I don't like it.

+09:49 I asked Aryan about `call` and I think because `call` invokes itself ...

+10:56 Going to the bookstore with SungOh to get some coffee and maybe a book.